tableau/tableau-log-viewer/INSTALL.md

+# Using a pre-built version of Tableau Log Viewer

+We provide [pre-built releases](https://github.com/tableau/tableau-log-viewer/releases) of Tableau Log Viewer.
+No need to setup a dev-environment if all you really want to do is inspecting your lovely log files.

 # Building Tableau Log Viewer

 TLV is built using C++ and Qt libraries and can be build in different platforms.